gleechi/gleechi.github.io/pages/unity/unity_component_vghintvisualizer.md

 ### Grasp Hints

-If grasp hints is enabled, the grasp selection sphere attached to the hand will show up, and when an object is selected, this sphere will change color.
+If grasp hints is enabled, the graspable object selection sphere attached to the hand will show up, and when an object is selected, this sphere will change color.

 See [Grasp Interaction](grasp_interaction.html#grasp-interaction) to learn about the process of graspable object selection.